AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 but everything else, subsequent to him, is begotten and corruptible.
 For this reason, souls both die and are punished.\"[^173]

-### The Epistle to Diognetus.
+### Punishment Not Endless: The Epistle to Diognetus.

-This letter was long ascribed to **Justin Martyr**, but it is now generally regarded as anonymous.
-It was written not far from 100 AD, perhaps by **Marcion**, possibly by **Justin Martyr**.
+This letter was long ascribed to Justin Martyr, but it is now generally regarded as anonymous.
+It was written not far from 100 AD, perhaps by Marcion, possibly by Justin Martyr.
 It is a beautiful composition, full of the most apostolic spirit.
 It has very little belonging to our theme, except that at the close of Chapter 10 it speaks of "those who shall be condemned to the *aionion* fire which shall chastise those who are committed to it even unto an end,"[^174] (*mechri telous*).
-Even if *aionion* usually meant endless, it is limited here by the word \"unto\" which has the force of until, as does *aidios* in Jude 6, --- \"*aidios* chains under darkness, unto (or until) the judgment of the great day.\" Such a limited chastisement, it would seem, could only be believed in by one who regarded God as **Diognetus**\'s correspondent did, as one who "still is, was always, and ever will be kind and good, and free from wrath."
+Even if *aionion* usually meant endless, it is limited here by the word \"unto\" which has the force of until, as does *aidios* in Jude 6, --- \"*aidios* chains under darkness, unto (or until) the judgment of the great day.\" Such a limited chastisement, it would seem, could only be believed in by one who regarded God as Diognetus\'s correspondent did, as one who "still is, was always, and ever will be kind and good, and free from wrath."

 This brief passage shows us that at the beginning of the Second Century Christians dwelt upon the severity of the penalties of sin but supplemented them by restoration wherever they had occasion to refer to the ultimate outcome.
-A few years later (as will appear further on) when Christianity was systematized by **Clement** and **Origen**, this was fully shown, and explains the obscurities, and sometimes the apparent incongruities of earlier writers.
-The lovely spirit and sublime ethics of this epistle foreshadow the Christian theology so soon to be fully developed by **Clement** and **Origen**.
+A few years later (as will appear further on) when Christianity was systematized by Clement and Origen, this was fully shown, and explains the obscurities, and sometimes the apparent incongruities of earlier writers.
+The lovely spirit and sublime ethics of this epistle foreshadow the Christian theology so soon to be fully developed by Clement and Origen.
 Bunsen thinks[^175] the letter
 \"indisputably, after Scripture, the finest monument we know of sound Christian feeling, noble courage, and manly eloquence.\"

 ## Irenaeus.

-**Irenaeus** (120 AD, died 202) was a friend of **Ignatius**, and says that in his youth he saw **Polycarp**, who was contemporary with John.
+Irenaeus (120 AD, died 202) was a friend of Ignatius, and says that in his youth he saw Polycarp, who was contemporary with John.
 He had known several who had personally listened to the apostles.
 His principal work, *Against Heresies*, was written 182 to 188 AD.
-No complete copy of it exists in the original Greek: only a Latin translation is extant, though a part of the first book is found in Greek in the copious quotations from it in the writings of **Hippolytus** and **Epiphanius**.
+No complete copy of it exists in the original Greek: only a Latin translation is extant, though a part of the first book is found in Greek in the copious quotations from it in the writings of Hippolytus and Epiphanius.
 Its authority is weakened by the wretched Latin in which most of it stands.
 One fact, however, is incontrovertible: he did not regard Universalism as among the heresies of his times, for he nowhere condemns it, though the doctrine is contained in the *Sibylline Oracles*, then in general use, and though he mentions the doctrine without disapproval in his description of the theology of the Carpocratians.

+### Interesting Exposition of Irenaeus.

-**Irenaeus** has been quoted as teaching that the Apostles' Creed was meant to inculcate endless punishment, because in a paraphrase of that document he says that the Judge, at the final assize, will cast the wicked into \"eternal\" fire.
+Irenaeus has been quoted as teaching that the Apostles' Creed was meant to inculcate endless punishment, because in a paraphrase of that document he says that the Judge, at the final assize, will cast the wicked into \"eternal\" fire.
 But the terms he uses are "*ignum aeternum*" (*aionion pur*).
-As just stated, though he reprehends the Carpocratians for teaching the transmigration of souls, he declares without protest that they explain the text \"until thou pay the uttermost farthing,\" as inculcating the idea that \"all souls are saved.\" **Irenaeus** says: \"God drove Adam out of Paradise, and removed him far from the tree of life, in compassion for him, that he might not remain a transgressor always, and that the sin in which he was involved might not be immortal, nor be without end and incurable.
+As just stated, though he reprehends the Carpocratians for teaching the transmigration of souls, he declares without protest that they explain the text \"until thou pay the uttermost farthing,\" as inculcating the idea that \"all souls are saved.\" Irenaeus says: \"God drove Adam out of Paradise, and removed him far from the tree of life, in compassion for him, that he might not remain a transgressor always, and that the sin in which he was involved might not be immortal, nor be without end and incurable.
 He prevented further transgression by the interposition of death, and by causing sin to cease by the dissolution of the flesh...that man ceasing to live to sin, and dying to it, might begin to live to God.\"

+### The Creed of Irenaeus.

-**Irenaeus** states the creed of the church in his day, 160 AD, as a belief in "one God, the Father Almighty.
+Irenaeus states the creed of the church in his day, 160 AD, as a belief in "one God, the Father Almighty.
 Maker of heaven and earth, and the sea, and all things that are in them; and in one Christ Jesus, the Son of God, who became incarnate for our salvation; and in the Holy Spirit who proclaimed through the prophets the dispensation of God, and the advents, and the birth from a virgin, and the passion, and the resurrection from the dead, and the ascension into heaven in the flesh of the beloved Christ Jesus our Lord, and his manifestation from heaven in the glory of the Father \'to gather all things in one,\' (Ephesians